isecurefi/wscli-php/README.md

 command line client.
 It uses WSCLI SDK for PHP that is boosted version of Swagger generated client SDK.
 See details about the SDK below.

+NOTE: The `wscli` itself is distributed as PHAR file.
+PHP was selected as the first programming language to write beefed up SDK and command line client as most of our clients use PHP on their backends.
+Other languages are also supported on request (C#, Javascript, Python, ..).

 ISECure WS-Channel runs on AWS API Gateway and follows somewhat RESTful API style.
 See
 [Swagger API specification](https://isecure.fi/wsapi_v2.json) and